vulpemventures/docs.vulpem.com/docs/taxi/topup-with-asset.md

   if (status !== 200) {
     throw new Error(data.message);
   }
-  return data
+  return data;
 }

 async function main() {
   try {
-    // Retrieve the list of supported assets. const assets = await fetchAssets();

-    // Request a topup for one of the supported assets. const targetAsset = assets[0];
-    const topup = await fetchTopupWithAsset(targetAsset);
+    const topup = await fetchTopupWithAsset(usdt);

-    // If for example, you request a topup with asset USDt, you can transfer your
-    // USDt funds to somebody without having LBTCs to pay for network fees.
-    // Taxi takes care of that in exchange for a service fee that you'll pay with
-    // your USDt funds.
-    // You can only add inputs and outputs to the given transaction.
-Trying to
-    // change the existing inputs or outputs will invalidate the signature of the
-    // input added by Taxi.
     console.log('Topup details:', topup);
   } catch(e) {
     console.error(e);
   }
 }

-main()
+main();
 ```

+The relevant info included in the response are:
+* the pset to which you can add as many inputs and outputs you want as long as the tx size doesn't exceed the limit imposed by the fixed fee output.
+Trying to change the
+* the expiration time after which Taxi revokes its input by sending it back to one of its addresses.
+* the input blinding data (amount, asset and relative blinders) in case you want to make the transaction confidential.

+The complete version of the tutorial with instructions to run a live demo can be found on [Github](https://github.com/vulpemventures/taxi-tutorial).